russhwolf/multiplatform-settings/README.md

     val settings = factory.create("my_settings_name")

 On both platforms, the name argument to `Factory.create()` can be omitted, and a platform-specific default will be used.

+Alternatively, you can create a `Settings` instance by passing the platform-specific delegate class that `Settings` wraps around.
+On Android,

+    val delegate: SharedPreferences = ...
+    val settings: Settings = Settings(delegate)

+And on iOS,

+    val delegate: NSUserDefaults = ...
+    val settings: Settings = Settings(delegate)

 Once the `Settings` instance is created, you can store values by calling the various `putXXX()` methods, or their operator shortcuts